 Understanding these diseases in conjunction with epidemiological data can support the planning of government interventions aimed at reducing rates of amebiasis and giardiasis and subsequent hospitalizations [11].
 Although this study relies on data collected between 2005 and 2011, it remains highly relevant as it examines the epidemiological profile of amebiasis and giardiasis in a region characterized by social and sanitation inequalities.
 The data were gathered from one of the most important hospitals in Northern Brazil—a university hospital serving as a reference center for tropical diseases in the state of Pará.
 This research provides a detailed and underexplored perspective on factors that exacerbate these infections in vulnerable communities.
 By revealing persistent patterns of exclusion and risk over time, it contributes to reflections on public policies and control strategies that continue to face similar challenges throughout the Brazilian Amazon.

-2. material and methods
+2. materialS and methods

 3.1.
 STUDY TYPE